 Luxembourg is a great place to start a small business too.
 With minimal bureaucracy and smooth procedures, living and working in the Grand Duchy might be your gateway to the entire European market.
 Lastly, Luxembourg is a multilingual country so it is unlikely a language barrier will prevent you from doing business; its official languages are French, German, and Luxembourgish, but a lot of the inhabitants speak English as well.

 Disclaimer: Be aware that this article is not a substitute for legal advice.
 Please always check official websites or seek legal advice before you take action.

 A sole proprietor is a natural person setting up their business without establishing a separate legal entity.
 Being a sole proprietor essentially means being self-employed, and it can be a good choice for those looking to operate their business with as few hurdles as possible.

 Sole proprietorship in Luxembourg is the most flexible business model and it involves minimal administrative procedures and costs, but like elsewhere, it is also risky.
 When you decide to register as a sole proprietor, keep in mind that your personal property will not be legally separated from the business, hence you will be personally liable for all business costs and debts.

 Who can be a sole proprietor

-The term “sole proprietorship” regards all entrepreneurs who do business in their own name and on their own account.
+The term “sole proprietorship” regards all entrepreneurs who do business in their own name and on their own accounts.
 Their business can fall under the scope of:

 - The Chamber of Skilled Trades and Crafts (Chambre des métiers), for craftsmen